Leica T vs Olympus PEN-F

-- Easier framing: Has an electronic viewfinder for image framing and settings control.
+- Easier framing: Has an electronic viewfinder for image composition and settings control.

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.

 - Faster burst: Shoots at higher frequency (10 vs 5 flaps/sec) to capture the decisive moment.

-- Sharper images: Has stabilization technology build-in to reduce the impact of hand-shake.
+- Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - More affordable: Was introduced into a lower priced category (35 percent cheaper at launch).